yatisht/usher/README.md

 ### Placing new samples

-Once the pre-processing is complete and a mutation-annotated tree object is generate (e.g. global_assignments.pb), UShER can place new sequences whose variants are called in a VCF file (e.g. missing_samples.vcf) to existing tree as follows:
+Once the pre-processing is complete and a mutation-annotated tree object is generate (e.g. global_assignments.pb), UShER can place new sequences whose variants are called in a VCF file (e.g. new_samples.vcf) to existing tree as follows:

 ```
-./build/usher --load-assignments pglobal_assignments.pb --vcf test/missing_samples.vcf --print-uncondensed-final-tree
+./build/usher --load-assignments global_assignments.pb --vcf test/new_samples.vcf --print-uncondensed-final-tree
 ```
 Again, by default, UShER uses **all available threads** but the user can also specify the number of threads using the *--threads* command-line parameter.